 - Cover Version: A whole cover album, Skeletons in the Closet.
 They also covered "Oops I Did It Again" at an earlier date; the song was also included on the album.
 Halo of Blood features a Roxette cover, of all things.

 - Dude Looks Like a Lady: Alexi tends to be mistaken for a girl at times.

-- Gratuitous English: Alexi's English isn't all that good.
+- Gratuitous English: Alexi's English is not all that good.

-- Indecipherable Lyrics: The band doesn't publish the lyrics to half their songs, and Alexi is famous for singing whatever he feels like live.
+- Indecipherable Lyrics: The band does not publish the lyrics to half their songs, and Alexi is famous for singing whatever he feels like live, in addition to having a thick accent, generally poor enunciation, and occasional slurring if he's hammered.
 The result: a fandom constantly trying to figure out what the hell they might be singing in each song.

-- Lead Bassist: Henkka Seppälä is primarily Type C, as the Face of the Band alongside Alexi Laiho.
+- Lead Bassist: Henkka Seppälä was primarily Type C, as the band's most recognizable member alongside Alexi Laiho.

 - Meaningful Name

 - Melodic Death Metal: Probably the easiest label for them, and they most definitely served as an Ur-Example and Trope Codifier for the heavily keyboard-laden, power metal-flavored side of the genre as played by Ensiferum (who actually predated them but had nothing but a demo out by the time Something Wild dropped), Norther, Kalmah, Wintersun, and similar bands from the same region.

 - Nietzsche Wannabe: Skewered in "Cry Of The Nihilist" and, to an extent, "Pussyfoot Ms. Suicide".